danielfdickinson/metadata-mod-hugo-dfd/README.md

 * For the home page: defaults to ``.Description`` if present, otherwise the home page frontmatter description, otherwise the site ``.Description``, otherwise summary from ``.Site.Params``
   * For the found description: Render markdown if present, turn into plain text, replace newlines and carriage-returns with spaces, then condense all multiple space sequences to single spaces.

-### Notes on 'Date, Expiry, PublishDate, Lastmod
+### Notes on Date, Expiry, PublishDate, Lastmod

-(dateCreated, dateExpired, datePublished, and dateModified)' metadata items
+(dateCreated, dateExpired, datePublished, and dateModified) metadata items

 * For pages that do no exist in the ``content`` directory (e.g. taxonomies, terms, subdirectories/sections with no '_index.md' or 'index.md' and/or a homepage with no '_index.md' in 'content'), then Hugo's ``.PublishDate`` (Open Graph name 'article:published_time') is .IsZero, treated as false or not present depending on the method of use.
 This is true even with the ``config.toml`` ``[frontmatter]`` ``publishDate`` configured.
 * With this exception, [the preferences for automatic values for the various date .Page variables can be configured using the ``frontmatter`` section on your Hugo config](https://gohugo.io/getting-started/configuration/#configure-dates).